-The indenture governing the Bonds will contain limited financial covenants and will not restrict us from paying dividends, incurring debt, directly or indirectly (including debt of our subsidiaries), of up to 25% of any loans or other assets owned by us, directly or indirectly, or issuing other securities.
-Because the indenture will contain limited covenants or other provisions designed to afford the Bondholders protection in the event of a highly leveraged transaction involving us including as a result of a takeover, recapitalization, highly leveraged transaction or similar restructuring involving us, except to the extent described under "Description of Bonds - Certain Covenants," we may engage in transactions that may impair our ability to fulfill our obligations under the Bonds.
+The indenture governing the Bonds will contain limited financial covenants and will not restrict us from paying dividends, incurring debt, directly or indirectly (including debt of our subsidiaries) or issuing other securities.
+Because the indenture will contain limited covenants or other provisions designed to afford the Bondholders protection in the event of a highly leveraged transaction involving us including as a result of a takeover, recapitalization, highly leveraged transaction, or similar restructuring involving us, except to the extent described under "Description of Bonds - Certain Covenants," we may engage in transactions that may impair our ability to fulfill our obligations under the Bonds.